KodeWithKK/VakilSahab.ai/backend/README.md

 docker-compose down
 ```

-# How to run the project
+# How to run backend locally

-- make sure you set current directory as the `backend` folder directory
+- Make sure you set `backend` folder as the current working directory

 ## Install uv